ezekielswanson/sql_zapier_integration/README.md

 - Node.js environment

 ## Environment Variables

-Create a `.env` file in your project root with:
+Configure the following environment variable in your Zapier account settings: